Towards Privacy-Preserving Visual Recognition via Adversarial Training: A Pilot Study

-pipeline for privacy-preserving visual recognition.
+The proposed framework leads to an adaptive and end-to-end manageable pipeline for privacy-preserving visual recognition.
 Its methodology is related to the emerging research of feature disentanglement \cite{xiang2017linear}.
 That technique leads to non-overlapped groups of factorized latent representations, each of which would properly describe information corresponding to particular attributes of interest.
-Previously it was applied to generative models \cite{desjardins2012disentangling,siddharth2016learning} and reinforcement learning \cite{higgins2017darla}.